EstelleKlevenz/docana-emi-25/README.md

 <figcaption>Figure 5 - PCA of average vectors and concept vectors for the base analysis</figcaption>
 </figure>

-The PCA of each subreddit's average vector and the concept vectors shows in simplified form the spatial relationship between the subreddits and the concepts.
+The PCA of each subreddit's average vector and the concept vectors shows, in simplified form, the spatial relationship between the subreddits and the concepts.
 As in the histograms, advice though colored green shows more similarity (=smaller distance) to the intuition subreddits than the other evidence subreddits. r/losit also strikes with a bigger gap to the other evidence subreddits.
 Apart from that the general classification seems to work, as you can lay a hyperplane through the space and separate the two groups along the "EMI of 0".

 <figure float="left">
   <img src="figures/all_emi.png" width="70%" />